 - deprive another user of authorized resources

-- access abilities used during a previous position at the University
+- access resources authorized during a previous position at the University

 - gain unauthorized access to systems by using knowledge of an administrator, password, another user's password, or loopholes in computer security systems.

 4.8.5 Unauthorized monitoring